the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 In their work RSEs might frequently find themselves in a position to encourage, mentor and empower people who gravitate towards software-related occupations.
-In this capacity they should be aware of the diversity problem and help to mediate it whenever they have then chance to do so.
+In this capacity they should be aware of the diversity problem and help to mediate it whenever they have the chance to do so.

 ### The scientific community